Sanjeev23062007/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+#  Exp 1: Mean and variance of a discrete  distribution

+# Date:16/12/2024
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution